Image SEO Best Practices in WordPress

 Alt text is added to the image using the alt attribute.

-Alt text also improves image SEO for two other reasons.
-First, it helps you maximize your use of keywords.
+Alt text also improves image SEO by allowing you to maximize your use of keywords.
 This lets internet users find your website when searching for image-specific terms or phrases.

 • In the WordPress Admin Dashboard, go to “Media”.